Cecil Ffrench Salkeld

 Cecil Ffrench Salkeld (9 July 1904 – 11 May 1969) was an Irish painter, printmaker, critic and writer.

 Early life and family

-Cecil Ffrench Salkeld was born in Assam, India on 9 July 1904.
-His parents were Henry Lyde Salkeld, a member of the Indian civil service, and Blanaid Salkeld (née Mullen), a poet.
+Cecil Ffrench Salkeld was born in Assam, British India, on 9 July 1904.
+His parents were Henry Lyde Salkeld, a member of the Indian Civil Service, and Blanaid Salkeld (née Mullen), a poet.
 He returned to Ireland with his mother in 1910 after the death of his father in 1909.
 He attended Mount St Benedict's, Gorey, County Wexford, and the Dragon School, Oxford.
 Salkeld did win a scholarship to Oundle but returned to Dublin where he entered the Dublin Metropolitan School of Art in 1919 to study under Seán Keating and James Sleator.
 He married Irma Taesler in Germany in 1922.
 They had two daughters, Beatrice and Celia.